hkalbertl/web-image-categorizer/README.md

 * Supports naming templates based on webpage URLs so that images are saved to your preferred directory with your chosen file name.
 * Supports sidebar mode so that user can adjust the directory / file name / image format just before saving to your storage provider.
 * Supports client-side encryption by using [WCipher](https://github.com/hkalbertl/wcipher).
 Please check [Encryption](https://github.com/hkalbertl/web-image-categorizer/wiki/Documentation#encryption) section of project Wiki for more.
+* User privacy is a top priority.
+This add-on does not collect any activity or personal data, and all data uploads go directly to the user's chosen storage provider.

 ## Demo 1 - Without Sidebar
 https://github.com/user-attachments/assets/af1ace5e-f84a-4d86-ac43-5cf2ec43c768